Armed Forces of Bosnia and Herzegovina: History

-The AFBiH was formed from three armies of the Bosnian War period: the Bosnian (dominantly Bosniak with numbers of Serbs and Croats) Army of the Republic of Bosnia and Herzegovina, the Bosnian Serb Army of Republika Srpska, and the Croat Defence Council.
+The AFBiH was formed from three armies of the Bosnian War period: the Bosniak Army of the Republic of Bosnia and Herzegovina, the Bosnian Serb Army of Republika Srpska, and the Croat Defence Council.

-The Army of the Republic of Bosnia And Herzegovina was created on 15 April 1992 during the early days of the Bosnian War.
-Before the ARBiH was formally created, there existed Territorial Defence, an official military force of Republic of Bosnia and Herzegovina, and a number of paramilitary groups such as the Green Berets, Patriotic League, and civil defense groups, as well as many criminal gangs and collections of police and military professionals.
+The Army of the Republic of Bosnia and Herzegovina was created on 15 April 1992 during the early days of the Bosnian War.
+Before the ARBiH was formally created, there existed Territorial Defence, an official military force of the Republic of Bosnia and Herzegovina, and several paramilitary groups such as the Green Berets, Patriotic League, and civil defence groups, as well as many criminal gangs and collections of police and military professionals.
 The army was formed under poor circumstances, with a very low number of tanks, APCs and no military aviation assets.
-The army was divided into Corps, each Corp was stationed in a territory.
+The army was divided into Corps, each Corps was stationed in a territory.
 The first commander was Sefer Halilović.

 The Army of Republika Srpska was created on 12 May 1992.
-Before the VRS was formally created, there were a number of paramilitary groups such as the Srpska Dobrovoljačka Garda, Beli Orlovi, as well as some Russian, Greek and other volunteers.
+Before the VRS was formally created, there were several paramilitary groups such as the Srpska dobrovoljačka garda, Beli Orlovi, as well as some Russian, Greek and other volunteers.
 The army was equipped with ex-JNA inventory.
 It had about 200 tanks, mostly T-55s and 85 M-84s, and 150 APCs with several heavy artillery pieces.
-The Air Defense of VRS has shot down several aircraft, like F-16, Mirage 2000, F-18 and one Croatian Air Force MiG-21.
+The Air Defense of VRS shot down several aircraft, like F-16, Mirage 2000, F-18 and one Croatian Air Force MiG-21.
 The VRS received support from the Yugoslav Army and FR Yugoslavia.

 The Croatian Defence Council was the main military formation of the Croatian Republic of Herzeg-Bosnia during the Bosnian War.
-It was first organized military force to with the aim to control the Croat populated areas, created on 8 April 1992.
-They ranged from men armed with shotguns assigned to village defense tasks to organized, uniformed, and well-equipped brigade-sized formations that nevertheless employed part-time soldiers.
-As time went on, the HVO forces became increasingly better organized and more "professional", but it was not until early 1994, that the HVO began to form the so-called guards brigades, mobile units manned by full-time professional soldiers.
+It was the first organized military force to control the Croat-populated areas, created on 8 April 1992.
+They ranged from men armed with shotguns assigned to village defence tasks to organized, uniformed, and well-equipped brigade-sized formations that nevertheless employed part-time soldiers.
+As time went on, the HVO forces became increasingly better organized and more "professional", but it was not until early 1994, that the HVO began to form guards brigades, mobile units manned by full-time professional soldiers.

 In 1995–96, a NATO-led international peacekeeping force (IFOR) of 60,000 troops served in Bosnia and Herzegovina, beginning on December 21, 1995, to implement and monitor the military aspects of the Dayton Peace Agreement.
 IFOR was succeeded by a smaller, NATO-led Stabilization Force or SFOR.
 The number of SFOR troops was reduced first to 12,000 and then to 7,000.
 SFOR was in turn succeeded by an even smaller, European Union-led European Union Force, EUFOR Althea.
 As of 2004, EUFOR Althea numbered around 7,000 troops.